Elham-gh/Super-BPD/README.md

 train.py >> trains the network for returning BPDs

+vis_flux.py >> Plotting image, GT, norm and angle of each

 ## Introduction

 We propose direction-based super-BPD, an alternative to superpixel, for fast generic image segmentation, achieving state-of-the-art real-time result.